vanhoangkha/Networking-fundamentals/Day43_SSH.md

 ---

-LAYER 2 Switch Quản lý IP
+LAYER 2 Switch Management IP

 - LAYER 2 SWITCHES do not perform Gói tin Định tuyến and build a Định tuyến TABLE.
 They are NOT IP Định tuyến aware
 - However, you CAN assign an Địa chỉ IP to an SVI to allow REMOTE CONNECTIONS to the CLI of the Switch (using Telnet or SSH)